EBA Working Groups

 [in planning] EBA Working Group Healthcare EUGHc

 Blockchain technology could potentially address a few of the biggest problems in the healthcare sector.
 Saving the medical data of each patient on a blockchain with respect to privacy regulations would not only enable patients to have full control over their data but could also promote the conduction of large-scale quantitative research studies.
 In addition, the use of blockchain technology could also lead to better traceability of drugs and could prevent pharmaceutical fraud.
 The biggest obstacles are presumed to be the lack of adoption due to technical challenges, cultural prejudices, and the current legal framework.
 This Working Group will gather industry experts, policymakers and researchers to discuss possibilities and risks of implementing blockchain technology into the healthcare sector under consideration of the country-specific frameworks.
 Fields of Interest:

 - Technology Acceptance

-EBA Working Group Policy EUPol
+[in planning] EBA Working Group Policy EUPol

 This Working Group creates a strategic discussion on the potential benefits and risks of blockchain for our economies and societies, and what governments should do to realise this potential.
 The conversation will set the scene for the forum in demonstrating the readiness of policymakers to leverage this technology to improve the design, implementation, and impact of public policy initiatives.
 By reframing such concepts as trust, transparency, identity and centralised authority, distributed ledger technology has the potential to fundamentally impact how markets are structured, with implications for labour markets, development, monetary policy and more.
 This expert dialogue will focus on the potential implications of blockchain for the global economic landscape, highlighting possible opportunities and risks ahead.
 Fields of Interest: